Jan de Leeuw

-Biography
+Education

 Born in Voorburg, De Leeuw attended the Hogere Burgerschool in Voorburg and Alphen aan den Rijn from 1957 to 1963.
 He studied at Leiden University, where he received his propedeutic examination psychology summa cum laude in 1964; his candidate examination psychology summa cum laude in 1967; and his doctoral examination psychology summa cum laude in 1969.
 In 1973 he received his PhD cum laude with a thesis entitled "Canonical Analysis of Categorical Data" advised by John P. van de Geer.
 The thesis described an alternative organization of multivariate data analysis techniques, which formed the basis for the Gifi group in Leiden and the Gifi system more broadly.

+Career and research

 De Leeuw started his academic career as assistant professor in the Department of Data Theory in Leiden University in 1969.
 He was member of technical staff, Bell Labs, Murray Hill, New Jersey, in 1973–1974.
 Back in The Netherlands he was professor of data theory, Leiden University, from 1977 to 1987.
 In 1987 he moved to University of California, Los Angeles, where he became professor of psychology and mathematics, and director of the interdepartmental program in social statistics until 1998.
 From 1993 to 1998 he was also acting director of the interdivisional program in statistics.
 In 1998 to 2014 he became founding chair of the Department of Statistics at University of California, Los Angeles, where he was professor and distinguished professor from 1998 until 2014.
 After his retirement in July 2014 UCLA Statistics started a yearly De Leeuw Seminar series.

 De Leeuw started as associate editor for Psychometrika (1982–1991); was advisory editor at Computational Statistics Quarterly (1983–1990);